arktypeio/arktype/.github/CONTRIBUTING.md

 All of these commands will run as part of our CI process and must succeed in order for us to accept your Pull Request.

-The new ".ts" extension resolution in TS 5.0 in conjunction with our [import map settings](./deno.jsonc) allows us to support editing the same source using either standard Node tooling or via Deno.
-Since `arktype` has no dependencies, you generally shouldn't have to worry about compatibility.
-If you want to make sure the tests pass in Deno before running them in CI, you will need to [install Deno](https://deno.land/manual/getting_started/installation).
-If you don't want to install Deno or prefer to live dangerously, move on to the next step and await the results of our CI 🎲

 8. Once everything is passing, commit your changes and ensure your fork is up to date:

 ```sh